-By Charlotte Bennett, Child Development Specialist & Mother of Three
+By Charlotte Bennett, Child Development Specialist & Mother of Three (and therefore someone who has personally stepped on every toy listed below in bare feet)

 1. Fisher-Price 2-in-1 Like a Boss Activity Center

-Use Case: Perfect for parents seeking longevity and versatility.
-Sarah from Manchester found this invaluable for her 8-month-old daughter: “The ability to transform from a seated entertainer to a standing play table meant we got years of use.
-The music and lights kept Emma engaged for 20-30 minutes at a time, giving me precious moments to prepare meals or handle household tasks.
-The quality construction survived daily use and multiple children.”
+It starts as a stationary entertainer for babies who can sit with support, then converts into a toddler play table when they’ve outgrown the seated stage.
+Sarah from Manchester, mother and certified toast-reheater, says: “The ability to transform from a seated entertainer to a standing play table meant we got years of use.
+The music and lights kept Emma engaged for 20–30 minutes at a time, giving me precious moments to prepare meals or handle household tasks.”

 Key Features:

-- Transforms from baby entertainer to toddler play table
+- Transforms from baby entertainer to toddler play table (the metamorphosis you didn’t know you needed)

 - 360-degree rotating seat with height adjustment